hayesgm/redix_stream/README.md

 [Redis streams](https://redis.io/topics/streams-intro) are similar to Kafka, nats.io and other "distributed commit log" software.
 The core idea is that the stream is an append-only log and any number of consumers can read from that stream, each keeping track of its position in that log.
 This allows for high-troughput processing of messages in the log.
 Streams can be used for analytics, queues, etc. based on how they are consumed.

-** Note: redis streams are currently in the 5.0 release candidate.
-See `Installation` below for details. **

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed